kengibson1111/go-stdlib/README.md

 ## encoding/binary

-* binarywrite - shows how to write a float64 into binary bytes.
-Reverse of the previous sample.

 * binarywritemulti - like the previous example, but shows how to mix various types in a single write stream.
 Printing out the binary bytes actually is a legible string in the sample.